concourse/rfcs/139-pipeline-identity-tokens/proposal.md

 However having static (long lived) credentials for something that is critical (like a prod account on AWS) is not state of the art for authentication.
 It would be much better if code running in a pipeline could somehow prove it's identity to the outside service.
 The outside service could then be configured to grant permissions to a specific pipeline.

-Lot's if other services already implement something like this.
-One well knwon example of this are [Kubernetes's Service Accounts](https://kubernetes.io/docs/concepts/security/service-accounts/#authenticating-credentials).
+Lots if other services already implement something like this.
+One well known example of this are [Kubernetes's Service Accounts](https://kubernetes.io/docs/concepts/security/service-accounts/#authenticating-credentials).
 Kubernetes mounts a signed JWT into the pod and the pod can then use this token to authenticate with Kubernetes itself or with any other service that has a trust-relationship.

 ## Usage with AWS
 For example a Pipeline could use AWS's [AssumeRoleWithWebIdentity API-Call](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html) to authenticate with AWS using it's concourse-token and do stuff in AWS.
-It is even [diretly supported by the AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/sts/assume-role-with-web-identity.html)
+It is even [directly supported by the AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/sts/assume-role-with-web-identity.html)

 1. Create an OIDC-Identity-Provider for your Concourse Server in the AWS Account you would like to use.
 Like [this](img/AWS-IDP.png).
 2. Create an AWS.IAM-Role with the required deployment-permissions and the following trust policy: